Rototu/Rototu/README.md

 ## 😎 Some facts about me

 🔭 I’m currently working on [a full stack e-commerce platform](https://github.com/Rototu/storefront)  written in Go and F#.
-🌱 I’m currently learning: Kubernetes, Go and F#
+🌱 I’m currently learning: Vue.js, AWS, Go and F#
 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/emanuel-farauanu/)
 ⚡ Fun fact: I have two greyhounds, Bella and Ariel.